Tours and programs

 - Time: 11 am, 1 pm, 2 pm and 3 pm, only on Wednesdays, Thursdays, and Fridays.

 - Cost: $11.90 Adult; $10.20 Senior; $3.90 Youth.

 Call 905-468-6614 to register a space on the tour.
-It is recommended that you book a week in advance and group sizes are up to 9 people max.
+Tours must be booked at least one week in advance and confirmed the Sunday prior to the tour date.
+Group sizes are up to 9 people max.